Project Background

 Order Status Transition

-• Order Status: indicate the completion progress of orders, calculated based on the comparison between the executed amount (across all deals) and order's target amount
+• Order Status: indicated based on the comparison between the executed amount (across all deals) and order's target amount

-• Instruction State: indicate the steps taken to execute the order, based on user actions (e.g order is taken by dealer – acknowledged, a deal is created – updated, etc)
+• Instruction State: indicated based on user actions (e.g order is taken by dealer – acknowledged, a deal is created – updated, etc)

 Order Lifecycle Logic